beeryani/Customer-Management-Platform/README.md

 ## #TO DO

-1. Add authentication as next step
+1. ~~Add authentication as next step~~
 2. Add production docker compose file with neccessary attachments for production environment
+3. Add Signals for email notification